pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.md

 </details>

 ### `--local-path`

-Set the path to a source in the local machine from where the workload will create an image to use as application source.
-The local path can be a folder, a .jar, .zip or .war file and, so far, Java/Spring Boot compiled binaries are also supported.
+Sets the path to a source in the local machine from where the workload creates an image to use as an application source.
+The local path may be a directory, a JAR, a ZIP, or a WAR file.
+Java/Spring Boot compiled binaries are also supported.
 This flag must be used with `--source-image` flag.

-**Note**: If Java/Spring compiled binary is passed instead of source code, the command will take less time to apply the workload since buildpack will skip the compiling steps and will simply start uploading the image.
+|>**Note:**| If Java/Spring compiled binary is passed instead of source code, the command will take less time to apply the workload since buildpack will skip the compiling steps and will simply start uploading the image.

 When working with local source code, you can exclude files from the source code to be uploaded within the image by creating a file `.tanzuignore` at the root of the source code.
-The `.tanzuignore` file should contain a list of filepaths to exclude from the image including the file itself and the folders should not end with the system path separator (`/` or `\`).
-If the file contains files/folders that are not in the source code, they will be ignored as well as lines starting with `#` character.
+The `.tanzuignore` file contains a list of file paths to exclude from the image including the file itself and the directories must not end with the system path separator (`/` or `\`).
+If the file contains directories that are not in the source code, they are ignored and lines starting with `#` character.

 ### `--source-image`, `-s`

-Registry path where the local source code will be uploaded as an image.
+Registry path where the local source code is to be uploaded as an image.

 <details><summary>Example</summary>